 The Society engages three fellows in the Conservation Department each year.
 Beginning in March and May there are two 6-month positions, and beginning in May or June there is one 3-month position.
+All positions for the 2014 season have been filled.

 New England Wild Flower Society, the oldest native plant conservation organization in the United States, is a leader in regional plant conservation activities.
 The New England Plant Conservation Program (NEPCoP) and the Plant Conservation Volunteer (PCV) Corps program engage professional and citizen volunteers in rare species monitoring, habitat management, invasive species monitoring and control initiatives, reintroduction and augmentation projects, and long-term conservation planning.
 The innovative and award-winning NEPCoP and PCV programs work closely with each state natural heritage program as well as conservation organizations in each state.